7Solomon/Statik/README.md

 The kinematic analysis identifies:
 - Degree of freedom (DoF)
 - Mechanisms and instabilities
+- Rigid body motion of Scheiben
 - System determinacy

+**Scheiben in Kinematic Analysis**:
+- RIGID Scheiben act as kinematic constraints, coupling connected nodes
+- Mechanism modes show rigid body rotation and translation of Scheiben
+- Nodes connected to Scheiben move together as a rigid unit

 #### Simplified System View